tokay-lang/tokay/README.md

 faculty(4)
 ```

+## Documentation

+The full documentation of the language is in progress, and recently updated to the [website tokay.dev](https://tokay.dev).
+The documentation source code is currently maintained in a [separate repository](https://github.com/phorward/tokay-lang.github.io/).

 ## Contribute

 Contributions of any kind, might it be code, bug reports + fixes, documentation, support or advertising are always welcome!